Couchbase-Ecosystem/VSCode-Couchbase/README.md

 1. Connect to a Couchbase cluster — the extension will prompt you to start the MCP server (configurable via `couchbase.mcp.server`).
 2. Alternatively, run **Couchbase: Start MCP Server** from the Command Palette.
-3. Once running, your AI assistant can browse buckets, scopes, and collections, run SQL++ queries, and manage documents through natural language.
+3. Once running, your AI assistant can browse buckets, scopes, and collections, run SQL++ queries, manage documents, scopes, collections and indexes, and analyse query performance through natural language.
 4. Use **Couchbase: Get MCP Server Config** to view the server configuration for use in other IDEs.

+#### MCP server logs

+The server logs to its process output by default.
+For product support, add `file` to `couchbase.mcp.logSinks` and raise `couchbase.mcp.logLevel` to `debug` — the server then writes one rotating file per level (`mcp_server.info.log`, `mcp_server.error.log`, ...) plus an `mcp_server_config.log.json` snapshot of its resolved configuration.
+Rotation size and how many backups are kept can be set globally or per level via the `couchbase.mcp.logRotationMaxSizeMB*` and `couchbase.mcp.logRetentionBackupCount*` settings.

+Files go to an `mcp-logs` folder inside the extension's storage unless `couchbase.mcp.logFile` names a path.
+Run **Couchbase: Open MCP Server Logs Folder** to reveal them.

 ![Model Context Protocol in VS Code](https://raw.githubusercontent.com/Couchbase-Ecosystem/VSCode-Couchbase/refs/heads/main/gifs/mcp.gif))